massalabs/massa-standards/units.md

 - microMassa (µMASSA): 1 microMassa represents 1,000 nanoMassa and also 1/1,000,000th of a Massa.
 - nanoMassa (nMASSA): 1 nanoMassa represents the smallest unit of Massa coin and also 1/1,000,000,000th of a Massa.

-### Gaz
+### Gas

-Gaz is a virtual unit used to measure the computational complexity of executing transactions on the Massa blockchain.
+Gas is a virtual unit used to measure the computational complexity of executing transactions on the Massa blockchain.
 Each operation requires a certain amount of Gaz, and the amount of Gaz consumed is proportional to the computational complexity of the operation.
-In order to make this unit more tangible for the end user, gaz is measured in liters (L).
+The unit of gas is calibrated to be equivalent to 300 milliseconds of execution time on the target hardware of the sum of MAX_ASYNC_GAS and MAX_BLOCK_GAS.
 Gaz is expressed as an unsigned 64-bit integer.

-1 Liter (L) is equivalent to 1,000,000,000 nanoliter, the smallest unit of gaz.
+1 gas unit (GAS) is equivalent to 1,000,000,000,000 picoGas, the smallest unit of gaz.

 To simplify usage, the following standard units implemenation are recommended:

+- milliGas (mGAS): 1 milliGas represents 1,000,000,000 picoGas or 1/1000th of a gas unit.
-- milliliter (mL): 1 milliliter represents 1,000,000 nanoliter or 1/1000th of a liter.
+- microGas (µGAS): 1 microGas represents 1,000,000 picoGas or 1/1,000,000th of a gas unit.
-- microliter (µL): 1 microliter represents 1,000 nanoliter or 1/1,000,000th of a liter.
+- nanoGas (nGAS): 1 nanoGas represents 1,000 picoGas or 1/1,000,000,000th of a gas unit.
-- nanoliter (nL): 1 nanoliter represents the smallest unit of gaz or 1/1,000,000,000th of a liter.
+- picoGas (pGAS): 1 picoGas represents the smallest unit of gaz or 1/1,000,000,000,000th of a gas unit.

 ### Roll